AARP Hearing Center

 Does smoking raise blood pressure?

 Research shows your blood pressure increases every time you smoke.
-“Studies have shown that smoking one cigarette raises a person’s heart rate and blood pressure for about 15 to 30 minutes,” says Robert Kloner, M.D., professor of medicine (clinical scholar) at the Keck School of Medicine at the University of Southern California and chief science officer and director of cardiovascular research at Huntington Medical Research Institutes in Pasadena, California.
+“Studies have shown that smoking one cigarette raises a person’s heart rate and blood pressure for about 15 to 30 minutes,” says Dr. Robert Kloner, professor of medicine (clinical scholar) at the Keck School of Medicine at the University of Southern California, chief science officer and director of cardiovascular research at Huntington Medical Research Institutes and visiting associate in aerospace at the California Institute of Technology.
 “So if you smoke frequently, that’s going to occur more commonly throughout the day.”

 Smoking can also lead to physical changes like stiffening of the arteries and atherosclerosis, which are risk factors for heart attacks and strokes, Kloner says.